Skip to main content

 Product leaders apply this strategic concept through a series of deliberate steps:

-• Assess — Evaluate the current competitive landscape, market dynamics, and internal capabilities that shape the opportunity.
+1. Assess.
+Evaluate the current competitive field, market dynamics, and internal capabilities that shape the opportunity.

-• Platform strategy is not a one-time exercise.
-The strongest product teams revisit strategic concepts regularly as new data and competitive moves reshape the landscape.
+Platform strategy is not a one-time exercise.
+The strongest product teams revisit strategic concepts regularly as new data and competitive moves reshape the market.

 Common Pitfalls

-• Setting the strategy once and never revisiting it as the market and competitive landscape evolve.
+• Setting the strategy once and never revisiting it as the market and competitive dynamics evolve.

 • Failing to communicate the strategy clearly enough for every team member to make aligned decisions.